What is the Dodd-Frank Act whistleblower program?

 The SEC and CFTC have limited resources to investigate the thousands of claims submitted to Dodd-Frank whistleblower programs each year.
 Working with a lawyer experienced with SEC and CFTC whistleblower claims can help you get government attention to your case and secure a whistleblower reward if enforcement sanctions are levied.

 Phillips & Cohen’s seasoned team of whistleblower attorneys includes the founding Chief of the SEC’s Office of the Whistleblower and federal litigators.
-We know how to analyze whistleblower claims, put together the strongest case possible to convince regulators to investigate and work with the SEC and CFTC when that is beneficial for the case.
+We know how to analyze whistleblower claims, put together the strongest case possible to convince regulators to investigate, and work with the SEC and CFTC when that is beneficial for the case.

 We have won more than $1 billion in whistleblower rewards for our clients.